camunda/camunda-docs-manual/content/user-guide/process-engine/id-generator.md

-All persistent entities managed by the process engine (Process Instances, Tasks, ...) have unique IDs.
-These Ids uniquely identify an individual task, process instance etc. When these entities are persisted to the database, the ids are used as primary keys in the corresponding database tables.
+All persistent entities managed by the process engine (Process Instances, Tasks, ...) have unique Ids.
+These Ids uniquely identify an individual task, process instance, etc. When these entities are persisted to the database, the ids are used as primary keys in the corresponding database tables.

 Out of the box, the process engine provides two Id generator implementations.